 Another modification I made is in the glaze.
 I didn’t want to use pink gelatin for the coloring so Anjali and I decided to experiment with natural pink colors from what we had in our refrigerator.
 As you can expect the go-to natural food color is beets, but we didn’t have that so we experimented with raspberries.
 We mashed the raspberries and added it to the glaze and it turned the glaze a beautiful pale pink color!
 Albeit you do get the raspberries seeds in the glaze, but if you’re okay with that, then raspberries work great for that natural pink colored glaze.

-Decorating any cupcake is half the fun!
+Decorating is half the fun!

 Decorate the cupcakes with little miniature roses for a natural looking decoration.
 It may not look as professional as the original recipe, but it looks pretty gorgeous to me!